apache/tvm/apps/microtvm/stm32/README.md

 ### Tested Models

-The applications have been tested with following models.
+The *SystemPerformance* and the *Validation* applications have been tested with following models.

-The Discovery-H747: MNIST, [TinyML benchmarks](https://www.zdnet.com/article/to-measure-ultra-low-power-ai-mlperf-gets-a-tinyml-benchmark), Yolo, Squeezenet, Mobilenet, Inception, others.
+**The Discovery-H747**: This is a board with plenty of memory able to accomodate large models.
+MNIST, [TinyML benchmarks](https://www.zdnet.com/article/to-measure-ultra-low-power-ai-mlperf-gets-a-tinyml-benchmark), Yolo, Squeezenet, Mobilenet, Inception, others.

-The Nucleo-F412: MNIST quantized to 8 bits, TinyML: anomaly detection and keyword spotting.
+**The Nucleo-F412**: This is a small board with 1MB of the flash and 256KB of RAM.
+At this time, the TVM generates a relatively space-consuming code, thus only smaller models fit with the available memory.
+MNIST quantized to 8 bits, TinyML: anomaly detection and keyword spotting.
+We are working on improving the TVM generated model code and data size.

 ## STM32 Runtime API